Next Steps: post results help

 You can watch the videos on our 'Next Steps' YouTube playlist.

 1. Where can I find my results?

-Student Self Service (You can access this through the myHWU Student Portal)
+Student Self Service via the myHWU Student Portal

 2. Who can I speak to about my results?